 *If you’d like more information about how to know how your specific genetic make up interacts with caffeine, click here for more info about Nutrigenomix testing.
 If you don’t have your genetic information on this, I’d recommend consuming NO MORE than 100 mg/day of caffeine (about 1 cup of coffee or 2 ½ cups of tea).

 Two supplements that can support: (name, dose, contraindications, form etc)

 - Vitamin C reduces serum uric acid levels.9 Vitamin C is generally safe, although if you take too much it can cause loose stool.
 If that happens, reduce dose until it’s gone.
-(Both of the below are whole food sources!)
+(All of the ones below are whole food sources!)

 - Vitamin D has also been found to reduce uric acid levels.10 Vitamin D plays many roles in the body and, although you can overdose as it is fat-soluble, most people are low in vitamin D. It is considered safe in prudent doses.

 - Premier Vitamin D3– 5000 IU/day with protein (5 drops)